Keyboard shortcuts

 Note

 Whereas slices often reference subranges of stack-allocated arrays, that is not an intended use case for dynamic arrays.
-Instead, the data referenced by a dynamic array is normally heap-allocated via base library functions.
+Instead, the data referenced by a dynamic array is normally heap-allocated via base library procedures.

-By virtue of storing a capacity integer and allocator reference, a dynamic array allows us to append values with the apppend_elems function:
+By virtue of storing a capacity integer and allocator reference, a dynamic array allows us to append values with the apppend_elems procedure:

 arr: [dynamic]int